neovim/packspec/README.md

   * `releases_only` (Boolean) Whether the package manager should only resolve version constraints to include tagged releases.

-* `external_dependencies` (Table) Like dependencies, this specifies packages which are required for the package but should *not* be managed by the neovim package manager, such as `gcc` or `cmake`.
+* `external_dependencies` (Table) Like dependencies, this specifies packages which are required for the package but should *not* be managed by the Neovim package manager, such as `gcc` or `cmake`.
 Package managers are encouraged to provide a notification to the user if the dependency is not available.
   * `version` (String) same as `dependencies`

 # Example